Spotlight (film): Plot

 In 1976, at a Boston Police station, two policemen discuss the arrest of Fr.
 John Geoghan for child molestation.
-A high-ranking cleric talks to the mother of the victims, assuring her that Geoghan will no longer work at her parish and asking her to keep quiet for the sake of the Church.
+A high-ranking cleric talks to the mother of the victims, assuring her that Geoghan will be removed from the parish.
 An assistant district attorney visits the precinct and tells the policemen to keep the arrest secret from the press.
 The mother declines to press charges and Geoghan is quietly released.

-In 2001, Marty Baron, the new managing editor of The Boston Globe, meets Walter "Robby" Robinson, the editor of the newspaper's "Spotlight" investigative team.
-Baron is neither Catholic nor a Bostonian, and looks for ways to shake up the paper—even if it means antagonizing the powerful Archdiocese of Boston.
-After Baron reads a Globe article about a lawyer, Mitchell Garabedian, charging that Cardinal Bernard Law, the Archbishop of Boston, knew about Geoghan's sexual abuse of children and did nothing to stop it, Baron urges the Spotlight team to investigate.
+In 2001, Marty Baron, the incoming editor of The Boston Globe, meets Walter "Robby" Robinson, the head of the newspaper's "Spotlight" investigative team.
+Baron seeks to make the paper essential to the community.
+After Baron reads a Globe article about a lawyer, Mitchell Garabedian, charging that Cardinal Bernard Law of the Archbishop of Boston knew about Geoghan's sexual abuse of children and did nothing to stop it, Baron urges the Spotlight team to investigate.
 Journalist Michael Rezendes contacts Garabedian, who initially declines to be interviewed.
-Though he is told not to, Rezendes reveals that he is on the Spotlight team and convinces Garabedian to talk.
+Though he is told not to, Rezendes reveals that he is on the Spotlight team and persuades Garabedian to cooperate.

 The Spotlight team initially believes that they are following the story of one priest who was repeatedly reassigned to different parishes, but deduces that many other priests in Massachusetts have been similarly shuttled from parish to parish, suggesting a broader cover-up.
 With advice from Phil Saviano, who heads the victims' rights group Survivors Network of those Abused by Priests (SNAP), the team widens their search to thirteen priests.
 Richard Sipe, a psychotherapist who used to treat sexually abusive priests referred to him by the Church, estimates that there are roughly 90 abusive priests in Boston (6% of priests).
-The team develops a list of 87 names and interviews many of their victims.
+The team develops a list of 87 names and conducts interviews with many of their victims.